SystemsApproach/private5g/cloud.rst

    The four subsystems that comprise AMP: Resource Provisioning, Lifecycle Management, Runtime Control, and Monitoring & Logging.

-We do not focus on these portals, which can be thought of as offering a particular class of users a subset of AMP functionality, but we instead describe the aggregate functionality supported by AMP, which is organized around the four subsystems shown in :numref:`Figure %s
+We do not focus on the portals, which can be thought of as offering a particular class of users a subset of AMP functionality, but instead describe the aggregate functionality supported by AMP, which is organized around the four subsystems shown in :numref:`Figure %s
 <fig-amp>`.

 * **Resource Provisioning** is responsible for initializing resources